JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 The adopted Local Plan for the Scheme underlying this Order (“the Scheme”) is the [Aylesbury Area Action Plan 2010](http://www.2.southwark.gov.uk/download/downloads/id/13132/aylesbury_area_action_plan_2010_inc_appendices) (“AAAP”) [CD2], which was adopted in January 2010 as part of the Acquiring Authority's local development framework.

 @.
-As a result of the [withdrawal of £180m government funding](http://www.2.southwark.gov.uk/news/article/159/government_to_withdraw_pfi_funding_for_aylesbury) envisaged by the AAAP and significant changes in social housing policy since it was adopted, the Scheme now fails to comply with the following requirements of the development plan:
+As a result of the [withdrawal of £180m government funding](http://www.2.southwark.gov.uk/news/article/159/government_to_withdraw_pfi_funding_for_aylesbury) envisaged by the AAAP and subsequent changes in housing policy affecting viability, the Scheme now fails to comply with the following requirements of the development plan:

- * Housing uplift requirements
+ * Housing density requirements
  * Affordable housing requirements
  * Typology requirements
  * Renewable Energy requirements